Hi, my name is

 Spatial Scientist - Natural Capital Research

-I am part of the Nature Engine team at Natcap, where I build models and metrics for double materiality analysis of agriculture and biodiversity and ecosystems.
-These models and metrics are core parts of the nature impact reporting product in development, to be released in time for when nature impact regulations and frameworks come into effect with the aim of reducing business impact on nature.
+I was part of the Nature Engine team at Natcap, where I built models and metrics for double materiality analysis of agriculture and biodiversity and ecosystems.
+These models and metrics were core parts of the nature impact reporting product for compliance with the EU Corporate Sustainability Reporting Directive (CSRD), the Taskforce for Nature related Financial Disclosures (TNFD), and Science Based Targets Network (SBTN).

 Postgraduate Research Associate - Yale University BGC